-Dr. Schultz graduated summa cum laude from Regis University in Political Science and English in 1995, and then attended Victoria University in New Zealand on a Rotary Fellowship, receiving a M.A. degree with distinction in 1999.
+Dr. Schultz graduated summa cum laude from Regis University in Political Science and English, and then attended Victoria University in New Zealand on a Rotary Fellowship, receiving a M.A. degree with distinction.
 While attending Victoria University, Dr. Schultz worked in the U.S. Embassy’s political division in Wellington.
-She received her Ph.D. from Georgetown University in 2005.
+She received her Ph.D. from Georgetown University.

 Dr. Schultz has been published and is frequently quoted on defense and national security issues in major news outlets, and is a member of the Council on Foreign Relations and a senior non-resident fellow at the Atlantic Council.